Book 3 in the

 - Unfortunately, I found out that the Brazilian-Portuguese translator of How To Marry a Marquis swapped Dunford's name with that of the villain.
 I was aghast!
 Now one of my nicest heroes is attacking women!
 (But only in Brazil.)
-I am happy to report, however, that the errant version of Como se casar com um marquês is now out of print, and a new version of How to Marry a Marquis will be published in Brazil by Editora Arqueiro.
-Dunford will soon be back to his gentlemanly ways.
+I am happy to report, however, that the errant version of Como se casar com um marquês is now out of print, a new version was published in Brazil in 2021, and Dunford is back to his gentlemanly ways.

 - Charles Wycombe, the hero of Brighter Than the Sun, is a very minor character in Minx and mentions that he needs to marry soon.
 When I wrote Minx, I had no idea what his desperate situation was, but I figured it would be a great set-up for another book.